Spending UTxOs: Inputs, Scripts, and Collateral

 Delayed Redeemers

-For advanced cases where the redeemer depends on the final transaction structure:
+For advanced cases where the redeemer depends on the final transaction structure, you can provide a function that computes the redeemer from the assembled transaction:

 def buildRedeemer(tx: Transaction): Data = {